frequently asked questions

 What payment types do you accept?

 I accept credit card and electronic payment through PayPal, Venmo, and Square.
-I also accept direct deposits into my Bank of America account.
+I also accept direct deposits into my US Bank of America account or my EC Banco Guayaquil account.
 I will always send you a formal invoice before requesting any form of payment.

 What currency does Ecuador use?